intolerable/reddit/README.md

 tshow = Text.pack . show
 ```

-Let's check to see which of a group of has the highest link karma:
+Let's check to see which of a group of users has the highest link karma:

 ```haskell
 import Reddit